UofTCoders/council/course/resources/lecture-halls.md

 - Usually, they only install programs, and leaves packages up to the instructors, but they will try to make an exception for us and install the packages we need for the semester.
 - NetSupport is a program for interacting with all the students computers from the lecturers computer.
     - Can send our screen to the student computers, view their work, black/white list webpages and software, log in all computers via a dummy account and install R-packages.
-    - Bultin survey system that pops up questions on the students' computers.
+    - Builtin survey system that pops up questions on the students' computers.
 However, she recommended [PollEverywhere](https://www.polleverywhere.com/) instead.
     - Currently only installed in Carr Hall, but should be added to Ramsay Wright before the fall semester.

 # Ramsay Wright 109